skystebnicki/chamel/README.md

 This will start a development server that can be accessed at http://localhost:8081

-## Building and Publishing
+## Building and Publishing (from develop)

-1. Bump the version number
+1. Bump the version number (npm run patch)
-2. npm run build
+2. Merge develop to master
-3. npm publish
+3. Push